jNicker/deployer/README.md

 }
 ```

-The same options apply to the `servers` key as above. **Note: this will not actually create system user accounts.**
+The same options apply to the `deploy` key as above. **Note: this will not actually create system user accounts.**

 Usage
 -----